verge-io/docs/docs/product-guide/devpass-overview.md

 ## Resource Rules

 Rules define filter criteria to specify devices to include in a resource group.
 Each rule can filter available devices based on a combination of attributes such as device name, vendor, slot, serial number; available fields will vary depending on the particular resource type (PCI, USB, SR-IOV NIC or NVIDIA vGPU).

+### Auto Generation

-Generally, it is easiest to allow the system to auto-generate rules by selecting a device for passthrough.
+Generally, it is recommended (and easiest) to allow the system to auto-generate resource rules by selecting a device for passthrough.
 Instructions for auto-generating resource rules (per type) are included in the page links provided below.

+### Manual Creation/Editing
+Information about manually creating and editing resource rules can be found in the KB Article: [Device Passthrough - Advanced Usage](knowledge-base/posts/devpass-advanced).

 ## Types of Device Passthrough